KDr2/kdr2.net/source/index.rst

 ===================================================

-Hi all, I'm KDr2(you might have seen this online alias ever before somewhere), from Shannxi, Xi'an, China.
+Hi all, I'm KDr2(you might have seen this online alias ever before somewhere), from XI'AN, SHANNXI, China.
 And this is a website detailing things about me.

 Here lies the recent updates of the site: